-Counselling aims to enhance and develop your sense of wellbeing to support you to make the life changes you are looking for.
+Counselling aims to enhance and develop your sense of wellbeing to support you to make the life changes you are aiming for.
 We all experience problems and darker times in life, and sometimes it really helps to have space for you to explore your thoughts and feelings.
-Counselling involves working with an unbiased and qualified professional in a safe, predictable, and confidential environment, typically (but not always) weekly, for an agreed period of time.
+Counselling involves working with an unbiased and qualified professional in a safe, predictable, and confidential environment, typically weekly, for an agreed period of time.

-Whilst counselling is an effective process, it isn’t always an easy one - it's important to feel challenged within a safe and supportive environment.
-Commitment and work are inevitably needed in order to achieve your goals.
-Some clients may want to work on one specific issue over a short period of time, whilst others may want to engage with longer term in-depth work.
+Whilst good counselling can be an effective process, it isn’t always an easy one - it's important to feel challenged within a safe and supportive environment.
+Commitment and work are inevitably needed in order to make lasting change.
+You may want to work on one specific issue over a short period of time, or you may want to engage with longer term in-depth work.

 How I work:

 I work face-to-face and one-to-one with clients aged 18+.
 The heart of my therapeutic approach appreciates our uniqueness as individuals and on your developing sense of ‘psychological integration’.
-This means that I consider ways in which an individual can better experience a sense of wholeness and comfort within themselves.
-I draw on a variety of theoretical approaches to help us reflect on how your thoughts, feelings, and behaviour may interact, converge, or diverge.
-For example, I appreciate the importance of both the mind (thoughts), body (physiological experience), socio-political culture, and our ‘spiritual’ selves, and how all these aspects can impact us in our everyday lives.
+This means that I would help you to consider ways in which you might experience a deeper sense of wholeness and comfort within yourself.
+I draw on a wide variety of theoretical approaches to help us reflect on how your thoughts, feelings, and behaviour may interact, converge, or diverge.
+For example, I appreciate the importance of the mind (thoughts), body (physiological experience), socio-political culture, and our ‘spiritual’ selves, and how all these aspects can impact us in our everyday lives.

 We all take in messages of some sort from the world and we will have our own way of reacting to these.
 These messages might be explicit and direct or implicit, say through body language, and might come from our parents, peers, siblings, larger family, from society as a whole, the media, or from our culture.
 Sometimes the messages we take in are supportive and helpful, but other times they may not support our needs and identity and might create difficult feelings and a sense of unease.

-I work flexibly to client needs and have experience of both the long and short term work.
-I'm open to working creatively and with metaphor and symbolism, as sometimes it is difficult to put our feelings into a clear narrative.
-However, as a focus of our work would be to support your personal empowerment, I cannot 'tell you' what to do.
-However, I will offer suggestions and feedback that we can explore together.
+I have experience of both long and short-term work.
+I'm open to working creatively, and consider the potential role of metaphor, symbolism, the arts, and the language of our body in addition to an explicit verbal narrative.
+As a focus of our work would be to support your personal empowerment, I cannot 'tell you' what to do.
+Instead, I will offer suggestions and feedback that we can evaluate together.

-I believe that everyone has the capacity to grow, change and feel happier if we are given safe enough challenges, space, time, and circumstances that work for us.
-I am very open-minded, not easily fazed and have an empathic, warm, and creative style.
+I believe that everyone has the capacity to grow, develop themselves, and feel happier if we are given safe enough challenges, space, time, and circumstances that work for us.
+I work humanistically and relationally, am open-minded, and have a warm and collaborative, style.

 Training and qualifications